 1. Obtain study materials from your OSU Extension county office.
 You can also download some of the materials on the Private Applicator Study Materials page. - NOTE: Please be sure to call your local OSU Extension office before stopping by.
 This allows the office to make sure they have the materials on hand for when you stop in.

-2. Study the recommended materials for each category you are needing licensed in and core.
+2. Study the recommended materials for Core and each category needed on your license.
 All new applicators must take Core, and at least one category exam to obtain a license.

-5. Once you pass your exams, send in the completed application form (pdf) & $30 license fee to ODA and your license will be issued.
-If you need to retake an exam, you must wait at least one week from the last time you took the exam.
+5. Once you pass your exams, send in the completed application form (downloadable pdf) and $30 license fee to ODA.
+If you need to retake an exam, there are no additional charges.

 $30 License Fees should be paid to: